UniversalDependencies/docs/_usd/advcl.md

 ## advcl: adverbial clause modifier

 An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier not as a core complement
-(temporal clause, consequence, conditional clause, purpose clause, etc.).
+(a temporal clause, consequence, conditional clause, purpose clause, etc.).
 The dependent must be clausal (or else it is an advmod) and the dependent is the main predicate of the clause.

 <div class="sd-parse">
-The accident happened as the night was falling advcl(happened, falling)
+The accident happened as night was falling advcl(happened, falling)
 </div>